The simplest minimal subtraction for massive scalar field theory: Feynman graphs in Euclidean space

-The vertex part $\Gamma^{(2,1)}$ with both metric signatures are proportional to the apropriate integrals $I_{2}$ and $I_{4}$ of the vertex part $\Gamma^{(4)}$.
-In the main text the reader can find the exact expressions corresponding to them in terms of these integrals.
-Comparing the solution to the diagrams in Minkowski with their Euclidean counterparts we see that the results in the two cases are essentially the same, except by a global factor in the diagrams.
-In addition, the final expressions for the graphs with Euclidean signature amount the substitutions of $L_{E}(P,\mu)$, $L_{3E}(P,\mu)$ by $L_{M}(P,\mu)$, $L_{3M}(P,\mu)$ with Minkowski signature, with the same coefficients as well.
-This aspect trivializes the comparison of renormalization by minimal subtraction with both signatures.
+In the vertex part $\Gamma^{(2,1)}$, with both metric signatures, the diagrams are proportional to the appropriate integrals $I_{2}$ and $I_{4}$ of the vertex part $\Gamma^{(4)}$.
+The exact expressions corresponding to these integrals can be found in the main text.
+When we compare the solution to the diagrams in Minkowski with their Euclidean counterparts, we notice that the results in both cases are quite similar, except for a global factor in the diagrams.
+Furthermore, the final expressions for the graphs with Euclidean signature involve the substitution of $L_{E}(P,\mu)$ and $L_{3E}(P,\mu)$ with $L_{M}(P,\mu)$ and $L_{3M}(P,\mu)$, respectively, with Minkowski signature and the same coefficients.
+This simplifies the comparison of renormalization by minimal subtraction with both signatures.